ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 :::
 :::

-14. Find $\Delta$t for as many clear periods you have and not how many periods that is.
-15. Fill your data table with your measured $\Delta$t and the number of periods.
-16. Pick 5 mass values between 20g and 100g to add to your phone for more data.
+11. Pick 5 mass values between 20g and 100g to add to your phone for more data.
-17. Repeat this process with four additional mass values.
+12. Repeat this process with four additional mass values.
 Try to pull the rubber band down a similar length each run.

-AVOCADO Get your data how you did last lab with dragging and shit

 :::Note
 You can add masses in a separate bag as shown below if you are using something messy such as water or flour.